 We had another bumper crop of saskatoons and raspberries, but the pumpkin seeds planted by Hannah and Grayson never did grow pumpkins, just vines spreading throughout the garden.
 So in October, Doug bought a couple pumpkins and put them in the garden on the vines.

 Hannah is enjoying grade one and takes piano lessons.
 Grayson, three in October, spends Wednesdays with us.
 He has to be watched as he likes to figure out how everything works.
 His favorite activity is driving the tractor with Doug.
 We purchased a ‘Tin Lizzie’—a former Shriner’s car.
 Hannah and Grayson like to ride along as we go up and down the lane.

 Hayley will be 13 years old on December 30th.
 We thought we were going to lose her this summer as the smoke and heat negatively affected her breathing.
 However, once winter arrived and with the canine versions of glucosamine and ibuprofen, she is now walking and sometimes trotting down to the highway and back each morning to help us bring home the newspaper.

 Doug and I are looking forward to our visits the last week in January and early February 2019 to see Heather, Mike, and Ella.
 (We are going to ‘take turns’ going to California so that one of us is home with Hayley.)
 Ella is now in Kindergarten so we probably won’t see her as much as when she could spend every day with us.
 But, I’m sure there will be roller coaster rides again.

 We hope that all is well with you and your families.
 Merry Christmas and best wishes for health and happiness in the New Year.

 Hello everyone.
-I will be posting an entry at the end of each month.
+I will be posting an entry when I can.
 Please feel free to respond.